Lesson 1 - Introduction To Acrylic Pouring

 There's one thing you MUST do to get the most of this course.

-OK - Let's get into it!
+OK - Let's begin!

 What's In This Video:

-What is Acrylic Pouring?
+So, What is Acrylic Pouring?

 Acrylic pouring is an art method which comes under the banner of "Fluid Art".